mtdowling/cron-expression/README.md

 PHP Cron Expression Parser
 ==========================

-PHP cron expression parser that can parse a CRON expression, determine if it is due to run, and calculate the next run date of the expression.
-The parser can handle increments of ranges (e.g. */12, 2-59/3), intervals (e.g. 0-9), lists (e.g. 1,2,3), W to find the nearest weekday for a given day of the month, L to find the last day of the month, L to find the last given weekday of a month, and hash (#) to find the nth weekday of a given month.
+The PHP cron expression parser can parse a CRON expression, determine if it is due to run, calculate the next run date of the expression, and calculate the previous run date of the expression.
+You can calculate dates far into the future or past by skipping n number of matching dates.

+The parser can handle increments of ranges (e.g. */12, 2-59/3), intervals (e.g. 0-9),
+lists (e.g. 1,2,3), W to find the nearest weekday for a given day of the month, L to find the last day of the month, L to find the last given weekday of a month, and hash (#) to find the nth weekday of a given month.

 Download [cron.phar](https://raw.github.com/mtdowling/cron-expression/master/build/cron.phar "cron.phar")  to start using the cron expression parser.